johnmasonyxe/files/AC.md

 ### testing
 - ui should have tests that ensure functionality is working as intended (100% coverage not expected)
-- test logic functions
++ tested logic functions
-- test view components
+- tested view components
 - stretch - programatically test lib components to ensure they handle malicious input

 + tests for api not required